CocoaDebug/CocoaDebug/README.md

 ### Apple's private API

-- Because `DebugMan` used Apple's private API, so DO NOT archive to ipa with `DebugMan` inside, otherwise your app will not rejected by Apple to publish to AppStore.
+Because `DebugMan` used Apple's private API, so DO NOT archive to ipa with `DebugMan` inside, otherwise your app will not rejected by Apple to publish to AppStore.

-- So that is the reason why you should import `DebugMan` only in Xcode debug-mode, NOT in Xcode release-mode.
+So that is the reason why you should import `DebugMan` only in Xcode debug-mode, NOT in Xcode release-mode.

+### ASIHTTPRequest

+If you use [ASIHTTPRequest](https://github.com/pokeb/asi-http-request) for HTTP requests, `DebugMan` can not catch the HTTP requests.

+Because `ASIHTTPRequest` is a wrapper around the `CFNetwork` API, `DebugMan` hooked([swizzling](http://nshipster.com/method-swizzling/)) the `NSURLConnection/NSURLSession` API, not `CFNetwork` API.

 ### crash reprting